 Although popular, the bouquiniste market ceased for quite some years from 1649 onwards, when the stalls along Pont Neuf were now prohibited – since they were considered a threat to the conventional bookstores.

 Later, the bouquiniste tradition along the banks was taken up again and became the flourishing practice in Paris as it has been ever since.
 Since 1891 the bouquinistes have legally been able to attach their boxes to the quaysides.

 Today, the vibrant bouquinistes unarguably contribute to the picturesque setting along the Seine River.
 Take the time to meander slowly past the stalls and look for the unique souvenirs from Paris!
-You may be able to detect a real find or two among the piles of vintage books and other stuff.
+You may discover a real find or two among the piles of vintage books and other stuff.